erroronline1/caro/readme.md

 * unittests
 * templates
 * erp_interface, additional usecases?
-    * past orders from erp by patient
+    * describe past orders from erp by patient
+    * describe
     * describe that additional caro storing may still be beneficial in terms of returns
 * consider search _shared.php
     * describe advanced options *somewhere* within the application?